(in Polish) Przedmiot fakultatywny: Literatura młodzieżowa w regionie Europy Środkowo-Wschodniej 3224-PRZEDF92

 Learning outcomes

-search for, select, analyze, and utilize necessary information from various sources (K1_U01)
+- search for, select, analyse and use necessary information from various sources (K_U01)

-referencing acquired theoretical and practical knowledge, use it in typical professional statements concerning the literature of selected countries in the region, as well as the specificity of the region as a whole in a global context, logically construct them, referring to the positions of other participants in these communication situations (K1_U06)
+- refer to acquired theoretical and practical knowledge and use it in typical professional statements concerning the literature of the countries of the region, as well as the specificity of the region as a whole in a global context, constructing them logically and referring to the positions of other participants in these communication situations (K_U06)

-communicate using various communication channels and techniques, including translation techniques, in Polish with specialists on literary topics concerning countries (K1_U07)
+- communicate using various communication channels and techniques on literary topics concerning the countries of the region (K_U07)

-independently prepare written and oral statements in Polish on selected topics from the field of literature and issues of the countries of the region (literature and language as media and testimonies of culture) and present the results of their work to the group (K1_U08)
+- independently prepare a written and oral statement in Polish and a foreign language on selected topics in the field of literature and present the results of their work to the group (K_U08)

-plan and organize individual and team work, plan and implement the process of independent knowledge acquisition, including specialized knowledge, after graduation (K1_U10)
+- plan and organise individual and team work, plan and implement the process of independent learning, including specialist knowledge, after graduation (K_U10)

-apply modern communication and information technologies in their work (K1_U11)
+- use modern communication and information technologies in their work (K_U11).

-critical evaluation of acquired knowledge, continuous learning and supplementing acquired knowledge (K1_K01)
+- critical assessment of existing knowledge, continuous learning and supplementing acquired knowledge and skills (K_K01)

-effective communication and living in society, including in a culturally different society from one's own, undertaking group work, coping with typical professional situations, verifying one's views through factual discussion, and evaluating acquired knowledge (K1_K02)
+- effective communication and living in society, including in a culturally diverse society, working in a team, coping with typical professional situations, verifying one's views through factual discussion and evaluating one's knowledge (K_K02).

 Assessment criteria

-Active and substantive participation in classes (50%) and written assignment (50%).
+Active and substantive participation in classes (50%) and written work or podcast (50%).

 Grading system: